yugabyte/yugabyte-k8s-operator/README.md

 ## Limitations
-yugabyte-k8s-operator is early alpha version, we recommend using the yugabytedb helm charts for deploying production usecases on kubernetes. yugabyte-k8s-operator can only be used to deploy universes on the same kubernetes cluster as it is deployed on. xCluster cannot be configured via the K8s operator.
+yugabyte-k8s-operator is early alpha version, we recommend using the yugabytedb helm charts for deploying production usecases on kubernetes.

+yugabyte-k8s-operator can only be used to deploy universes on the same kubernetes cluster as it is deployed on.

+xCluster cannot be configured via the K8s operator.
 (Note: it can still be used, but not explicitly configured via the K8s operator.
 See xCluster docs)

-Operator is single cluster only, does not support multicluster universes.
+yugabyte-k8s-operator is single cluster only, does not support multicluster universes.

+yugabyte-k8s-operator does not support software upgrade rollback currently.

 Only above listed operations can be performed on the universes via the yugabyte-k8s-operator, for any operations not listed above consult official yugabtyedb documents

 ## Support